iceman2100/AlgorandProjects/README.md

 This is a functional demonstration for learning and hackathon presentation.
 It shows how Algorand can be used for micro-transactions, streaming logic, and transparent salary distribution with minimal infrastructure.

+## Output Preview

+The StreamFi prototype provides a simple employee dashboard where users can:

+- Connect their Pera Wallet
+- View their claimable STRM token balance
+- Initiate a claim and sign the transaction in Pera Wallet
+- View confirmation on Algorand TestNet Explorer

+Typical frontend output includes:
+- Company wallet address
+- Employee address and claimable amount
+- Claim button that triggers WalletConnect signing flow
+- Success message after the transaction is confirmed

+Backend output includes:
+- Flask server logs for API calls
+- Transaction objects generated for claims
+- Debug information for employees and company metadata

+For visual understanding, refer to screenshots or browser output when running the frontend and backend locally.

+---

+## Additional Documentation

+For a detailed explanation of the full system architecture, execution flow, API behavior, folder structure, and deployment process, refer to:

+**ARCHITECTURE.md**

+This file contains the complete breakdown of how StreamFi is designed and how every component interacts with Algorand TestNet.